ricfog/ScrapITRA/README.md

 # ScrapITRA

+Note that ITRA has recently changed its website and this package cannot be used to scrape their current website.
+I will work towards an update of this package soon.

 Scraping the website of the Internation Trail Running Association (ITRA) with Python.

 A presentation of the package with some examples is available <a href=https://github.com/ricfog/ScrapITRA/blob/master/Presentation.pdf>here</a>.